 - Is there a deadline for submitting my statutory declaration?

-- I submitted a statutory declaration last year, but did not begin studying.
-Do I need to submit a new one when I begin studying?
+- I submitted a statutory declaration last year, but didn’t start studying.
+Do I need to submit a new one when I start?

 - Do I need to apply to StudyLink to access Fees Free?

 - What do I do if I’m eligible for Fees Free, but I’ve already applied for a Student Loan?